 Ousted Premier Returns To Face Corruption Sentence — And A Pakistan Riven By Violence

 Just a week after receiving prison sentences while abroad, former Pakistani Prime Minister Nawaz Sharif and his daughter Maryam have returned to fight the corruption verdict in person.
 And police were in Lahore to greet them — with handcuffs ready.
-Local media are reporting that law enforcement arrested father and daughter shortly after their arrival from London.
+Law enforcement arrested father and daughter on the tarmac shortly after their arrival from London.

 The Sharifs returned to a country in deep turmoil with less than two weeks to go before nationwide elections on July 25.

-Far from Lahore, a deadly blasted ripped through a political rally in the district of Mastung, killing dozens of people and injuring scores more on the country's southwestern border.
-Authorities say the suicide bombing claimed the lives of at least 70 people, including a prominent local politician who had organized the rally to support his candidacy for the legislature.
+Far from Lahore, a deadly blast ripped through a political rally in the district of Mastung, killing dozens of people and injuring scores more on the country's southwestern border.
+Authorities say the suicide bombing claimed the lives of at least 128 people, including a prominent local politician who had organized the rally to support his candidacy for the legislature.

+The BBC notes it was was the deadliest attack in Pakistan since 2014, when Taliban gunmen launched an assault on a school.

+In a statement released through his spokesperson, Pakistan's army chief of staff, Gen. Qamar Javed Bajwa, said Friday that he was "grieved on loss of precious lives."

+"Attempts of inimical forces to derail important democratic activity shall not succeed," vowed the statement posted by his spokesperson.

-The apparently politically motivated attack is just the latest violence to befall a campaign event in Pakistan.
+Yet the apparently politically motivated attack was not the only one to befall Pakistan this week.
+In fact, it was the third assault on a campaign event in a matter of days.

 Earlier Friday, another attack on a politician, this time in Bannu, killed several people.
 And just days ago, a suicide bombing killed a politician and at least nine other people in Peshawar.
 The Pakistani Taliban said it carried out the attack earlier this week; the Islamic State claimed responsibility for Friday's massacre in Mastung.

-Meanwhile, in Lahore, droves of Sharif supporters congregated at a centuries-old landmark and were marching on the northeastern city's airport.
+Meanwhile, in Lahore, thousands of Sharif supporters congregated at a centuries-old landmark and were marching on the northeastern city's airport.
 Shehbaz Sharif, brother of Nawaz and leader of their political party, the Pakistan Muslim League-Nawaz, planned to lead the rally protesting the hefty sentences meted out to his family members late last week.

+As NPR's Diaa Hadid reports from Lahore, the protesters chanted while waving the green flags and toting stuffed tigers, the animal the party has adopted for its symbol.

 At this time last year, Nawaz Sharif was still serving as premier — but revelations about his pricey, secretly owned London apartments, unearthed in the Panama Papers leaks, precipitated a months-long fall from power into legal woe.
 The three-time Pakistani leader was pried from office, banned from politics and finally, in an apparent coup de grace, was sentenced last week to 10 years in prison for owning assets beyond his income.